xomaiya/BI_Skoltech_POP/README.md

 ### How to reproduce

 #### Step 0

-In order to prepare CysTLR2 structure we need to model wild type gene sequence with (file `modelling/CLTR2.fasta`) with known cristallographic structure of 6rz8 (file `modelling/6rz8.pdb`).
+In order to prepare CysTLR2 structure we need to model wild type gene sequence (file `modelling/CLTR2.fasta`) with known cristallographic structure of 6rz8 (file `modelling/6rz8.pdb`).
 1. Firstly, we have to cut auxilliary parts from 6rz8 and unnecessary parts from CLTR2 (results can be seen in files `modelling/6rz8_cutted.pdb` and `modelling/CLTR2_cutted.ali` respectivly).
 2. Now we have to build an alignment that would be used for modelling in future.
 It can be done with script `modelling/alignment.py`.
 Run from the `modelling` dirrectory: ```python alignment.py```.
 Output file `modelling/CLTR2_6rz8.ali` contains the necessary alignment.
 3. Now we are ready to perform the modelling procedure.
 It can be done by `modelling/model-single.py` script.
 Just run command ```python model-single.py``` from the `./modelling` dirrectory.
 In the output file `modelling/loopmodel.final.pdb` the resulting structure could be found.

+#### Step 1

+Now we are ready to put `loopmodel.final.pdb` into bilipid layer and run molecular dynamic.
+To generate all necessary GROMACS input files we will use charmm-gui.org input generator.
+Choose there "Input Generator -> Membrane Builder -> Bilayer Builder", put `modelling/loopmodel.final.pdb` there and go trhough all configuration.
+As a result, you would get gromacs input files, that for our run can be found in `./gramacs` folder (all inut files exept large force field and topology files, to obtain them you should go through charmm-gui by yourself).
+In th `gromacs/run` shell script all necessary commands to run molecular dynamics are located.
+Just run `./run` from `./gromacs` forlder.
+As a result you would get abunch of `*.trr` trajectory files (that are not included into this repo because of their large size.

+#### Step 2

 ### Results